VDB Quick Start

 Solution:

-# Verify environment variables are set WITHOUT printing secret values
+# Manual check: verify environment variables are set WITHOUT printing secret values

 else